Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 The script should not only describe the character.

-It should support the flow of interaction.
+It should also support the flow of interaction.

 ---